cardano-scaling/hydra/docs/docs/getting-started/troubleshooting.md

   - The protocol can only handle a maximum number of participants by Head.
 See [cost of collectcom transaction](https://hydra.family/head-protocol/benchmarks/transaction-cost/#cost-of-collectcom-transaction) or the `hydra-node` will inform you of the current configured maximum when trying to configure too many peers.

-  - Only one or no utxo can be committed by each party to a Head.
+  - Each party can only commit zero or one utxo into a Head.

   - The head cannot be finalized if holding more than ~100 assets.
 See [cost of fanout transaction](https://hydra.family/head-protocol/benchmarks/transaction-cost/#cost-of-fanout-transaction) for latest numbers.